gbin-org/alignment-editor-rcl/README.md

 - Ability to view both source and target text as RTL or LTR.
 - `updatedState` hook for consuming applications to capture changes.
+- Users can align to a source text or an aligned reference (aka "bridge") text.
 - Two alternative view styles.
 - Optional gloss tagging for source text.